yext/cli-docs/welcome/_index.md

 order: 1
 ---

-Welcome to the CLI docs
+Welcome to the CLI docs!